Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 Book me like a haircut.

-No coaching packages, no standing monthly dates, no weekly courses, no strings, no filler; just you trusting yourself to know when it’s time to see me.
-You come to my calendar whenever you want and book.
-It’s just like getting a haircut.
-You know where to find me.
-Visit when you want.
+No coaching packages, no weekly courses, no strings; just you trusting yourself to know when it’s time to see me.
+My calendar is always here.
+See me when you want.
 As many times as you want.
+Just like getting a haircut: look in the mirror of your writing and say “I think it’s time to see Megan soon.”

 People typically visit monthly-ish as they make big progress on a major goal (like finishing a project) but you’re the one who decides what feels right.
 Maybe you’ll get the writing jumpstart you needed from one single session; that’s awesome.